-Early Bloom (10%) and into o Harvest: Diseas e Managemen t Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Anthracnose fruit ANCE MANAGEMENT RECOMMENDAT TIONS ON V PAGES 2 rot ('acutatum') (cont'd) propiconazole (Tilt) [other products available] 4 fl oz See labels F 24 hr See labels 0 days See labels acre per year.
-Do not apply more than 3 applications of Tilt per year.
-Do not apply more than 0.34 lb of propiconazole per acre per year.
+Early Bloom Early Bloom (10%) and into Harvest: Disease Management Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Anthracnose fruit ANCE MANAGEMENT TIONS ON V PAGES 2 rot (cont'd) propiconazole (Tilt) [other products available] 4 fl oz See labels F 24 hr See labels 0 days See labels acre per year.
+Do not apply more than 4 applications of Tilt per year.
+Do not apply more than 0.45 lb of propiconazole per acre per year.
 See other product labels for product-specific limits.
 FRAC 3.
-Anthracnose SEE RESISTA ANCE MANAGEMENT TIONS ON V PAGES 2 crown rot ('gloeo- sporioides') captan (Captan 50W) (Captan 80WDG) (Captan 4L) [other products available] See label See label See label See labels G 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels In plantings known to be infected with the anthracnose crown rot pathogen, consider applying captan plus thiophanate-methyl at 10- to 14-day intervals, for a total of 2 to 3 applications in the fall.
+Anthracnose SEE RESISTANCE MANAGEMENT RECOMMENDATIONS ON PAGES 24 AND 40. crown rot captan (Captan 50W) (Captan 80WDG) (Captan 4L) [other products available] See label See label See labels G 24 hr 24 hr 24 hr See labels 1 day 1 day 1 day See labels In plantings known to be infected with the anthracnose crown rot pathogen, consider applying captan plus thiophanate-methyl at 10- to 14-day intervals, for a total of 2 to 3 applications in the fall.
 See product labels for product and/or actitve ingredient season limits.
 FRAC M04. thiophanate- methyl (Topsin M WSB) [other products available] 0.75 to 1 lb See labels G^R 24 hr See labels 1 day See labels For suppression only.
 Do not apply more than 4 lb of product per acre per year.
 Do not apply more than 2.8 lb thiophanate-methyl per acre per year.
 FRAC 1.
-ANCE MANAGEMENT TIONS ON V PAGES 2 23 AND 39. azoxystrobin + difenoconazole (Quadris Top) 12 to 14 fl oz G ^R 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
+SEE RESISTA ANCE MANAGEMENT RECOMMENDAT TIONS ON V PAGES 2 azoxystrobin + difenoconazole (Quadris Top) 12 to 14 fl oz G^R 12 hr 0 days No more than 2 sequential applications should be made before alternating with fungicides that have a different mode of action.
 Do not apply more than 56 fl oz of product per acre per year.
 Do not apply more than 0.46 lb of difenoconazole per acre per year.
 Do not apply more than 1.0 lb of azoxystrobin per acre per year.
 FRAC 11 + 3. thiophanate- methyl + propiconazole (Protocol) 1.33 pt ANCE MANAGEMENT G ^R 24 hr 1 day Do not apply more than 5.3 pt of product per acre per season.
 Do not apply more than 0.45 lb of propiconazole per acre per season.
 Do not apply more than 2.8 lb thiophanate-methyl per acre per season.
 No more than 2 applications should be made per season for resistance management.
 FRAC 1 + 3.